mickenordin/nextcloud-db/mariadb/compose/README.md

 safe_to_bootstrap: 0
 ```

-Since all nodes will have the same value of 0, none of them can be bootstrapped safely.
+Since all nodes will have the same values (`seqno: -1` and `safe_to_bootstrap: 0`), none of them can be bootstrapped safely.
 Galera requires manual intervention to set the value back to 1 from the most up-to-date node in the cluster.
 To check which node is the most up-to-date ones, include the `docker-compose.recover.yaml` which appending the `--wsrep_recover` option:
 ```bash
 cd compose
 docker-compose -f docker-compose.yaml -f docker-compose.recover.yaml up --abort-on-container-exit